amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 5. Apply SHAP for feature explainability on ANN.
 6. Train and evaluate a Random Forest model for comparison with feature importance analysis.
 7. Compare models and visualize performance.

+## Conclusion

+This is Group 21 final project for DS340W Spring 2025.
+Written by Nur Najwa Ayda Sahren & Che Amira Aisyah Musannef